How Do I Book You?

 Using digital cameras means we capture in colour, but you also receive your images processed in black and white – you end up with the best of both worlds!

 We love shooting film, and occasionally we’ll shoot a couple of rolls at weddings just to give you something a bit different.
 We’d be reticent to do your whole day on film, but if you’d like a good proportion to be captured this way, mention it to us when we meet and we can incorporate it into the plans.
 Your images are then scanned using our pro scanner to be included with your digital images.

 How Many Photographers Will Be Present?

-We generally shoot with one photographer, but we will occasionally bring an assistant, depending on the details of the wedding.
+We generally shoot with one photographer, but we can hire in a second photographer depending on the details of the wedding.

 Is It OK For Guests To Take Pictures?